 Q: Do you have any advice to offer us fellow photographers and artists about photography?

-Q: Can you share some of your favorite photographs from August’s Monthly Photo Contest at CPC Portrait Awards?
+Q: Can you share some of your favourite photographs from June Monthly Photo Contest at CPC Portrait Awards?

 A: My favorite are: “Yes I am” by Gennaro Marano from Italy – the girl form photo is so confident and cute at the same time and “Mursi child” by SVETLIN YOSIFOV from Bulgaria, great lighting and interesting topic.

 Q: In your opinion, why photographers should participate in high-quality contests?

 A: You can check how professionals perceive your work and how good it feels when you win 😉